orblivion/ntfy/.sandstorm/README.md

 #### [Caveats about missing features](README_DETAILS.md#caveats-about-missing-features)

+Some apps and services may not work due to how Sandstorm handles headers.
+Crossing our fingers that it's not very many (and that the ones that do will not stop working).

 Since Sandstorm rotates ui subdomains, none of the data saved locally to the browser (such as topic subscriptions and notifications) will stick around.
 We need to explain to the user what will and won't work.

-Other features will be missing as well, such as Desktop Notifications and the Progressive Web App.
+Other features will be missing as well, such as Desktop Notifications, protected topics, and the Progressive Web App.

 #### [Caveats about reliability](README_DETAILS.md#caveats-about-reliability)